pyx-industries/julee/docs/architecture/solutions/modules.rst

 Summary
 -------

 Modules are embedded (run in your process, you're the actor) or dispatched (run externally, they're a supply chain actor).
-This affects audit trails and compliance responsibility.
-See :doc:`batteries-included` for Julee's included modules, :doc:`3rd-party` for external integrations.
+This affects audit trails and compliance responsibility. :doc:`Batteries-included modules <batteries-included>` ship with Julee; :doc:`third-party modules <3rd-party>` are external integrations.